Han Sun-hee

 Han Sun-Hee (born June 9, 1973) is a South Korean team handball player (left wing) and Olympic champion.
 She played for the Korean team and received a gold medal at the 1992 Summer Olympics in Barcelona.
 She received a silver medal at the 1996 Summer Olympics in Atlanta.

+In 1995 she was part of the South Korea team that won the 1995 World Championship.

+At the 1997 World Women's Handball Championship she reached a 5th place with the South Korean team.

+She also won a gold medal for South Korea at the 1998 Asian Games.

+Between 2006 and 2008 she played for Hypo Niederösterreich in Austria together with her national team colleagues Oh Seong-ok and Cha-youn Kim.
+Here she won the Austrian Championship and Cup in both seasons, and reached the final of the 2007-08 EHF Women's Champions League, where they lost to Russian Zvezda Zvenigorod.